 If you went to a movie and it was over in 60 minutes, would you be satisfied?

-Lockbusters Escape Game offers one 45-minute escape room and four of the ubiquitous 60-minute versions.
+Lockbusters Escape Game offers five of the ubiquitous 60-minute escape room.

-The Escape Effect offers games all that are long than 60 minutes and are the first to introduce escape rooms longer than 60-minutes.
+The Escape Effect is the first to introduce escape rooms longer than 60 minutes.
 In fact, A Knight To Escape runs a full two hours – it’s one of only two 2-hour escape rooms in the entire country!

 Lockbusters Escape Game requires that players pay for a minimum of 3 tickets (4 for Bank Heist) even if less than that number will actually participate.
-All of their rooms can physically be played with a single person, except for Bank Heist which includes a puzzle that requires two players.
+This practice has become commonplace for several escape room venues within Orlando, typically with varying restrictions.

 At The Escape Effect, we keep with 2-player minimums, allow single players on occasion, and only require four players for A Knight To Escape because the puzzles physically require it.